lordlinus/databricks-all-in-one-bicep-template/README.md

 # Go into the repository
 $ cd databricks-all-in-one-bicep-template

-# Update parameters.json file with variables as required.
-Default is for southeast region.
+# Update main.bicep file with variables as required.
+Default is for southeastasia region.
 # Refer to Azure Databricks UDR section under References for region specific parameters.
-$ code parameters.json
+$ code main.bicep

 # Run the build shell script to create the resources
 $ ./build.sh